Mel B: Personal life

-Mel B became the subject of tabloid stories during her relationship with actor Eddie Murphy, who is the biological father of Mel B's second child, Angel Iris Murphy Brown, born 3 April 2007.
+Mel B became the subject of tabloid stories during her relationship with actor Eddie Murphy, who is the father of Mel B's second child, born 3 April 2007.
 By early December 2006, Mel B and Murphy had separated.
 Murphy told a journalist that the parentage of Mel B's then-unborn baby could not be proven until a paternity test was performed.
 On 22 June 2007, a court-ordered DNA test confirmed that Murphy was the child's father.
-Murphy admitted paternity and indicated that he and Mel B had reached a paternity settlement of $7 million.
+Murphy admitted paternity and indicated that he and Mel B had reached a paternity settlement of $US7 million.

 In February 2007, Mel B began dating film producer Stephen Belafonte.
-They secretly married on 6 June 2007 in Las Vegas.
+They secretly married on 6 June 2007 in Las Vegas, US.
 They renewed their vows in front of their families on 8 November 2008 in Hurghada, Egypt.
-On 1 September 2011, Mel B gave birth to her third daughter, Madison Brown Belafonte.
+On 1 September 2011, Mel B gave birth to her third daughter.
 On 11 December 2014, she attempted suicide by taking nearly 200 Aspirin pills.
 Mel B and Belafonte separated in December 2016.
 Mel B filed for divorce from her second marriage in March 2017, and accused Belafonte of emotional and physical abuse.
 In court, Belafonte's representative said that due to the couple's "extravagant and affluent" lifestyle, Mel B had "wiped out all her Spice Girls money – approximately $50 million (£38.3 million), if not more".
 The divorce was finalised on 15 December 2017.
 Mel B cited her divorce from Belafonte and her father's death as her reasons for seeking treatment for PTSD.
 In November 2018, Mel B became a patron of the domestic violence survivors' charity Women's Aid.

 In December 2018, Mel B collapsed, breaking several of her ribs and suffering a serious cut to her hand, for which she underwent emergency surgery.
-In 2019, Mel B revealed she has been diagnosed with anxiety, dyspraxia, dyslexia, and ADHD.
+In 2019, Mel B revealed she has been diagnosed with anxiety, dyspraxia, dyslexia and ADHD.
 In October 2022, Mel B announced she was engaged to Rory McPhee.
 It is thought the pair have been in a relationship since 2018.
 In January 2024, she said that former Spice Girls group member, Victoria Beckham, would be designing her wedding dress.
-On 5 July 2025, the couple married at St Paul's Cathedral in London where, for her third wedding, Mel B wore an ivory custom gown by Josephine Scott, styled by Caroline Black at Evelie Bridal London.
+On 5 July 2025, the couple married at St Paul's Cathedral in London.